atlarge-research/Meterstick/README.md

     - Total runtime in seconds will be around (duration + 45) * iterations * number of servers * number of worlds

 ### Plotting
-- After collecting results, run the python files in the plotting_tools folder
-    - Multi plot may require renaming results folders and moving the plotting file
+- After collecting results to the results/ directory, plotting scripts are run automatically.

 ### Tools used
 - See [this link](https://github.com/atlarge-research/yardstick/commit/066a2b258a6c6f9c333a386751154d05c763b6d4) for relevant branch of the Yardstick player emulation tool